troygilman/gong-wiki/content/core-concepts/components.md

 Gong's server-side component-based design enables modular UI architectures that traditionally required front-end frameworks.
 The component pattern allows you to package UI elements and their reactivity together in one elegant solution across your application.

+## Introduction

+Components are the building blocks of Gong applications.
+They encapsulate the UI and its behavior, making it easier to manage and reuse code.
+By using components, developers can create modular, maintainable, and scalable applications.

+### Why Use Components?

+- **Modularity:** Break down complex UIs into smaller, manageable pieces.
+- **Reusability:** Share components across different parts of the application.
+- **Maintainability:** Simplify debugging and updates by isolating functionality.

 ## Interfaces

 A Component in Gong is a Go type that implements one or more Gong-defined interfaces.
 Gong provides the following interfaces for customizing your components: